The Chapter 11 SINGLE ASSET REAL ESTATE DEBTOR

 What is a Single Property or Project?

 Generally, if the debtor owns and operates a single property, this inquiry is straightforward.
-However, if the debtor’s business is developing property, the answer is far less clear.
-For example, if the debtor owns multiple parcels of land, determining whether the debtor is a SARE it is a fact driven question that may be argued both ways.
+If the property is more than 4 units, whether a residential development property, or commercial property, it would presumably qualify.
+However, if the multiple parcels of land are involved, the answer is not clear–determining whether the debtor is a SARE it is a fact driven question that may be argued both ways.
 Generally, the question will turn on what the debtor’s plans for us of the land are.

 What is Income Generated from Real Property?